Our (IN)VISIBLE Report exploring the impact of sex and gender on health experiences and outcomes in Scotland has been published!

 This 48-page report pulls together evidence and insight from 50+ VHS members and wider stakeholders, as well as national and academic sources, to identify key themes on the relationship between sex, gender and health.
 From the evidence gathered, the report identifies broad themes regarding the causes of gender-related health inequalities as well as providing six recommendations for future action.

 The report was launched at an online event on the 19th May 2026.
 Following a presentation summarising the findings from VHS Policy and Public Affairs Lead, Sarah Latto, three VHS members who contributed to the research joined a panel discussion.
-Audience members were then invited to participate in a live Q&A.
+Audience members were then invited to participate in a live Q&A. If you weren’t able to join us on the day, we have a recording of the presentation and panel discussion.
+If you would like to watch it, please get in touch for the link.
+Alternatively, you can read the Key Messages.

 Downloads